 Table of Contents

-According to California Department of Motor Vehicles’ statistics, about 400,000 automobile collisions occur per year in the State of California alone.
-A lot of these collisions result in a structural damage, frame damage, or substantial accident damage.
-Some of these vehicles are scrapped or shipped overseas, but the vast majority are resold within the United States.
+According to California DMV statistics, about 400,000 collisions occur per year in California alone.
+Some of these collisions result in a structural damage, frame damage, or substantial accident damage to cars, the vast majority of which are resold within the United States.

-These vehicles are a prime target for used car dealerships that look to increase their profit margins.
+These cars are a prime target for car dealerships that want to increase their profit margins.
 By acquiring damaged and repaired used vehicles that have only been in an accident recently, used car dealers can sell you a car that has been in an accident without disclosing it to you.
 The trick is to sell you a previously damaged car before the accident report is obtained by CarFax or AutoCheck vehicle history reporting companies.
+So, do not be surprised if there is a clean CarFax, but the car you just bought was in an accident.

 Our law firm has successfully obtained complete refunds in dealer fraud cases, where our clients have received their down payment, all monthly payments, and registration fee payments back from the dealer.
 Moreover, we have successfully obtained our attorney’s fees from dealers without charging anything out-of-pocket from our clients so that our representation ends up completely free for dealer fraud victims.